 Does your head hurt from the math?
 Try being on this side trying to figure out the numbers!!!!
 And oh by the way, in addition to saving approximately $70.00 per year on laundry detergent, NO TOXIC CHEMICALS!

 I also switched to eco-friendly wool dryer balls.
 One baby step at a time!

-Our Dinner Conversation About the New Laundry Detergent
+Our Dinner Conversation About the New Laundry Soap Recipe

 Me (to Hubby): Dad smelled your socks today.